-By 16 days past ovulation, the levels of human chorionic gonadotropin (hCG) in your body have likely risen enough to cause some early symptoms of pregnancy.
-16 DPO is also when premenstrual symptoms arise, though.
-If you're attentive to the normal changes that take place in your body each month, you might be able to tell more easily if you're pregnant or experiencing PMS at 16 DPO.
+If you’re pregnant, by 16 days past ovulation, the levels of human chorionic gonadotropin (hCG) in your body have likely risen enough to be detected by a pregnancy test, and some early symptoms of pregnancy may also show up.
+16 DPO is also when symptoms of premenstrual syndrome (PMS) arrive, though.
+If you’re familiar with the normal changes in your body each month, you might be able to tell more easily if you’re pregnant or experiencing PMS at 16 DPO.

 Early pregnancy symptoms at 16 DPO

 Some early pregnancy symptoms at 16 DPO are:

 - A missed period — This is often one of the early symptoms of pregnancy.
 If your periods are irregular, this symptom might not be helpful in determining if you’re pregnant.

 - An elevated basal body temperature (BBT) — The temperature of your body increases after ovulation and returns to normal after your period.
 But when you get pregnant, your BBT remains elevated throughout pregnancy.

 - Swollen and tender breasts — As a result of the hormonal changes that occur during pregnancy, your breasts may become tender, swollen, heavy, and sore, with darker nipples.
 These symptoms usually get better after a couple of weeks as your body gets used to the hormonal changes.